Zeradam-Fantaye/PHP-Login-System/README.md

 # PHP-Login-System
-A login system with user registration
+A sample login system with user registration